B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Background and Related Works

-\textbf{FACMAC}~\cite{peng2021facmac} is a representative multi-agent RL algorithm that trains a centralized but factored critic, which is decomposed into a nonlinear combination of individual critics, and uses it to train decentralized deterministic policies.
-The key idea is factorizing the centralized critic into individual critics via a non-linear function, where the centralized critic is decomposed as $Q_{jt}(s, \bm{\tau}, \textbf{a}) = f_{mixer}(s, Q^1(\tau^1, a^1), \cdots, Q^N(\tau^N, a^N))$, where $f_{mixer}$ is a mixer network that encodes state information and learns the weights of individual critics, and $Q^i(\tau^i, a^i)$ is the individual critic of Agent $i$.
+where $f_{mixer}$ is a mixer network that encodes state information and learns the weights of individual critics, and $Q^i(\tau^i, a^i)$ is the individual critic of Agent $i$.
 FACMAC considers two value factorization methods: (a) monotonic factorization (\textit{mono}), which constrains the parameters of $f_{mixer}$ to enforce $\partial Q_{jt}/ \partial Q^i \geq 0$, as in QMIX~\cite{rashid2020monotonic}; and (b) non-monotonic factorization (\textit{non-mono}), which removes the constraint from (a) to increase representational capacity.
 In addition to these two methods (c) linear factorization~\cite{sunehag2017value} (\textit{vdn}) was also considered.
 It was shown that \textit{non-mono} and \textit{mono} approaches are complementary: \textit{non-mono} performs better on tasks requiring greater representational capacity, while \textit{mono} outperforms on others.
 However, \textit{vdn} underperforms both and performs drastically worse, particularly in multi-agent Mujoco environment.

 The centralized but factored critic, parameterized by $\bm{\theta_{Q}}$, is trained to minimize the temporal-difference (TD) error: